 Then it is likely that your postfix is run with chroot.
 Just copy sasldb2 to the chrooted /etc/

 cp -a /etc/sasldb2 /var/spool/postfix/etc/

-You will have to do that everytime you modify sasl passowrd, add/del sasl user.
+You will have to do that every time you modify sasl password, add/del sasl user.

 Now you should able to configure your email client(Thunderbird, Outlook, etc) to use your VPS as outgoing smtp server.